AWS Security Blog

 Even with the ability to separate key management from data management, you can still verify that you have configured access to encryption keys correctly.
 AWS KMS is integrated with AWS CloudTrail so you can audit who used which keys, for which resources, and when.
 This provides granular vision into your encryption management processes, which is typically much more in-depth than on-premises audit mechanisms.
 Audit events from AWS CloudHSM can be sent to Amazon CloudWatch, the AWS service for monitoring and alarming third-party solutions you operate in AWS.

-Encrypting data at rest and in motion
+Encrypting data at rest and in transit

-When encrypting data in motion, AWS services use the Transport Layer Security (TLS) protocol to provide encryption between your application and the AWS service.
+When encrypting data in transit, AWS services use the Transport Layer Security (TLS) protocol to provide encryption between your application and the AWS service.
 Most commercial solutions use an open source project called OpenSSL for their TLS needs.
 OpenSSL has roughly 500,000 lines of code with at least 70,000 of those implementing TLS.
 The code base is large, complex, and difficult to audit.
-Moreover, when OpenSSL has bugs, the global developer community is challenged to not only fix and test the changes, but also to ensure that the resulting fixes themselves do not introduce new flaws.
+Moreover, when OpenSSL has bugs, the global developer community is challenged to not only fix and test the changes, but also to make sure that the resulting fixes themselves do not introduce new flaws.

 AWS’s response to challenges with the TLS implementation in OpenSSL was to develop our own implementation of TLS, known as s2n, or signal to noise.
 We released s2n in June 2015, which we designed to be small and fast.
 The goal of s2n is to provide you with network encryption that is easier to understand and that is fully auditable.
 We released and licensed it under the Apache 2.0 license and hosted it on GitHub.